• Los Angeles Office 103 S Robertson Blvd, Los Angeles, CA 90048

 MARKET SNAPSHOT: MALIBU

 Malibu's luxury real estate market is as competitive as its coastline is famous.
 Limited supply and global demand shape every transaction, from hillside compounds to beachfront estates.
-On Carbon Beach and around Paradise Cove, trophy properties reset the bar for price and prestige, often behind closed doors.
+On Carbon Beach and around Paradise Cove, trophy properties set the bar for price, prestige, and privacy, often through off-market deals that never fully reach public view.

 What sets luxury homes for sale in Malibu apart is the range within the rarity.
 Oceanfront condos and architectural beach houses provide an entry point at the seven-figure level, while canyon and mountaintop estates offer acreage, privacy, and space for vineyards or equestrian use.
 At the upper tier, Malibu's mansions for sale along Billionaires' Beach and the Malibu Colony blur the line between residence and resort.

 Inventory moves differently in the Malibu luxury real estate market.
-Some listings circulate privately for months before ever appearing on the MLS—if they appear at all.
-Beachfront lots without structures can command eight figures, while completed luxury homes for sale regularly cross the $50M threshold.
+Some listings circulate privately for months before ever appearing on the MLS, if they appear at all.
+Beachfront lots without structures can command eight figures, while completed luxury homes for sale regularly exceed the $50M mark.
 This is a market built on scarcity, discretion, and vision.
-And in Malibu, the view alone can be worth the price.
+In Malibu, the view alone can shape value.

-Design has always been part of the value.
+Design has always been part of that value.
 From Harry Gesner’s surf-inspired Wave House to the tiled elegance of the historic Adamson House, Malibu has long championed architectural boldness.
-Today, that legacy continues with new builds that prioritize resilient materials, sustainable systems, and resort-grade amenities, crafted to endure in one of California's most competitive and coveted coastal markets.
+Today, that legacy continues through new construction that prioritizes resilient materials, sustainable systems, and resort-level amenities designed for one of California's most competitive and closely watched coastal markets.

 About Malibu

 Malibu's coastline carries a story as rich as its views.
 For millennia, the Chumash—coastal California's Indigenous people—lived along these shores, with villages near Malibu Lagoon and the canyons that run to the sea.
-Spanish land grants in the 1800s reshaped the land, and ranching families like the Rindges left their mark on the hills and coastline.
+Spanish land grants in the 19th century reshaped ownership patterns, and ranching families such as the Rindges left their mark on the hills and coastline.

-By the early 20th century, Malibu had become both a hideaway for Hollywood insiders and a magnet for surfers chasing perfect breaks.
-The Malibu Colony cemented its place as an elite address, while First Point and Surfrider Beach helped define California surf culture.
+By the early 20th century, Malibu had become both a retreat for Hollywood insiders and a magnet for surfers chasing perfect breaks.
+The Malibu Colony helped establish the city as an elite residential address, while First Point and Surfrider Beach helped define California surf culture.
 That mix of heritage, lifestyle, and cultural cachet still shapes Malibu today.

 Morning sets and legacy breaks at Surfrider Beach.